ETC-A/etca-spec/extensions/multiply-divide/README.md

     The result is zero extended for `UMUL` and sign extended for `SMUL`.
     This extension provides no way to get both halves at the same time, but we expect that a future extension will do so.
-    If you require both halves of the result, the recommended sequences is `mov hidst, src1` / `mul src1, src2` / `hmul hidst, src2`.
+    If you require both halves of the result, the recommended sequence is `mov hidst, src1` / `mul src1, src2` / `hmul hidst, src2`.
     Very high-performance hardware may recognize such sequences and "fuse" them into a single multiplication.